ray4go/go-ray/README.md

   return c.num
 }

-// main function won't be called but cannot be omitted func main() {}
+// main function won't be called but cannot be omitted (it's required only for compilation) func main() {}
 ```